Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Is there anything else I can do in the area?

 Binder Park Zoo is just 20 minutes away.
-You could devote a whole day to animals since there’s plenty of time to fit in both places.
+Since there’s plenty of time to visit both places, you could devote a whole day to animals.

 How can I help the Sanctuary?